“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Selecting the best wheelchair for an individual requires careful consideration of their physical abilities, lifestyle, and needs.
 Here are some essential factors to consider when choosing a wheelchair:

 Type of wheelchair: There are two main types of wheelchairs: manual and power.
-Manual wheelchairs are recommended for users with enough upper body strength to self-propel.
-Power wheelchairs are recommended for users who have limited mobility or require assistance.
+Manual wheelchairs are recommended for users who have sufficient upper body strength to self-propel.
+Power wheelchairs are recommended for individuals with limited mobility or those who require assistance.

 Size and weight: The wheelchair should be the right size and weight for the user.
 A wheelchair that is too heavy or too wide may be challenging to manoeuvre, while a wheelchair that is too small may be uncomfortable and may not provide the necessary support.